red-deer/candidate-evaluation/README.md

 Constraints:
 * You do not need to consider multiple users for this task.
 * You do not need to consider authorization or authentication for this task.
-* To do items to not need to be persisted between sessions.
+* Items do not need to be persisted between sessions.
+* The UI application should be styled, but this does not have to be anything extravagant.
+    * App layout and the use of spacing and colour are sufficient here.
+    * It would be prefered to demonstrate the use of Flex Box as a means of handling the layout, but this is not a requirement.

 ### Bonus Task
 Persist your To Dos in a relational database of your choosing.